ArtPoon/iupmBayes/README.md

 # iupmBayes

 [iupmBayes](http://github.com/ArtPoon/iupmBayes) is a set of R scripts for estimating the number of infectious units per million (IUPM) from HIV sequence data obtained from a quantitative viral outgrowth assay (QVOA).
+These scripts and data sets accompany a manuscript that has been submitted for peer review.

 ## Data